inveniosoftware/invenio/docs/upgrading.rst

 If you want to use the new files bundle make sure you include the ``files`` bundle.
 Add any additional :ref:`bundles` you would like in your project in ``extras``.

+Make sure that your database and Elasticsearch version matches your installation.
+In above example the database is ``postgresql`` and the Elasticsearch version is ``elasticsearch7``.

 To install the new packages in ``Pipfile`` run the following commands: